 Compass Coffee takes their brew seriously.
 At this minimalist space in Shaw, two former Marines roast their own beans on-site, with multiple blends and single-origin options to choose from.
 The team travels around the world to source beans from small farms, and their hard work pays off.
 This place has communal tables, and you might get a visit from the very approachable owners... or you can just buy a bag of beans so you can brew the perfect cup at home.

 This charming mom & pop shop in Dupont Circle has a whole host of hearty hoagies at their disposal, like their traditional Italian, roast pork, or our favorite, Pop's Beef Brisket, with apple-horseradish cream, five-year-aged Gouda, and veal jus.

-Chef Jonah Kim is at the helm of this sleek and scrumptious spot, serving up a simple menu that includes customer-favorite Miso Porky, a flavorful pork miso broth filled with mushroom, kimchi, nori, bamboo shoot, pork, and a soft egg.
-The hot and cold small plates here are also top-notch, including the dry-fried wings and the tuna poke.
-From the presentation of the dishes to the gorgeous wooden beams and tables lining the space, Yona is one gorgeous experience.
+This minimalist-chic restaurant features a Japanese- and Korean-inspired menu that focuses on comforting bowls of ramen, including the customer-favorite Miso Porky, a flavorful pork miso broth filled with mushroom, kimchi, nori, bamboo shoot, pork, and a soft-boiled egg.
+The hot and cold small plates are noteworthy, too, like crispy wings with chili glaze and tuna poke.
+From the dishes' elegant presentation to the gorgeous wooden beams lining the space, Yona is a true thing of beauty in Arlington.

 Bourbon Steak, located inside the Four Seasons Hotel, is a chic and modern restaurant brought to you by award winning Chef Michael Mina.
 It has a classy upscale hotel vibe, offering one of the most extensive selection of steaks, including dry-aged, grass-fed, corn-fed, and Japanese wagyu beef.
 However, it’s the kind of steakhouse where a trio of steak cuts can cost you up to three figures.